-Firstly, the Association is subject to laws and regulations that directly affect the financial statements including financial reporting legislation (including related cooperative & community benefit society legislation), taxation legislation, pensions legislation and specific disclosures required by housing legislation and we assessed the extent of compliance with these laws and regulations as part of our procedures on the related financial statement items.
+Firstly, the Association is subject to laws and regulations that directly affect the financial statements including financial reporting legislation (including related Cooperative and Community Benefit Societies Act), taxation legislation and disclosures required by Housing legislation and we assessed the extent of compliance with these laws and regulations as part of our procedures on the related financial statement items.

-Secondly, the Association is subject to many other laws and regulations where the consequences of non-compliance could have a material effect on amounts or disclosures in the financial statements, for instance through the imposition of fines or litigation or the need to include significant provisions.
-We identified the following areas as those most likely to have such an effect: health and safety, anti-bribery, employment law and certain aspects of co-operative & community benefit society legislation recognising the nature of the Association's activities.
+Secondly, the Association is subject to many other laws and regulations where the consequences of non-compliance could have a material effect on amounts or disclosures in the financial statements, for instance through the imposition of fines or litigation.
+We identified the following areas as those most likely to have such an effect: health and safety, data protection laws and certain aspects of housing legislation recognizing the financial and regulated nature of the Association's activities.
 Auditing standards limit the required audit procedures to identify non-compliance with these laws and regulations to enquiry of the directors and other management and inspection of regulatory and legal correspondence, if any.
 Therefore, if a breach of operational regulations is not disclosed to us or evident from relevant correspondence, an audit will not detect that breach.